Ground (electricity): Electronics

 Signal grounds serve as return paths for signals and power (at extra-low voltages, less than about 50 V) within equipment, and on the signal interconnections between equipment.
 Many electronic designs feature a single return that acts as a reference for all signals.
 Power and signal grounds often get connected, usually through the metal case of the equipment.
 Designers of printed circuit boards must take care in the layout of electronic systems so that high-power or rapidly switching currents in one part of a system do not inject noise into low-level sensitive parts of a system due to some common impedance in the grounding traces of the layout.

 Circuit ground versus earth

 Voltage is defined as the difference of electric potentials between points in an electric field.
-A voltmeter is used to measure the potential difference between some point and a reference point.
-This common reference point is denoted "ground" and considered to have zero potential.
+A voltmeter is used to measure the potential difference between some point and a convenient, but otherwise arbitrary reference point.
+This common reference point is denoted "ground" and is designated as having a nominal zero potential.
 Signals are defined with respect to signal ground, which may be connected to a power ground.
-A system where the system ground is not connected to another circuit or to earth (in which there may still be AC coupling between those circuits) is often referred to as a floating ground or double-insulated.
+A system where the system ground is not connected to another circuit or to earth (in which there may still be AC coupling between those circuits) is often referred to as a floating ground, and may correspond to Class 0 or Class II appliances.